stepankovab/Czech-Metaphor-Detection/Documentation/Metaphor_definition.md

 # Metaphor definition

+Metaphor can broadly be defined as the interpretation of a concept belonging to one domain in terms of another concept from a different domain (Lakoff and Johnson, 1980).

 ## *[Metaphor Detection in a Poetry Corpus]*

 Metaphor differs from idioms, because one can understand a metaphor even with no prior knowledge